mdb42/omniverse/ReadMe.txt

 The application has a mode selection toolbar at the top left of the window, which allows users to switch between various modes.
 Each mode can define additional toolbars that appear alongside the mode selection toolbar.

 Modes
-Omniverse has an abstract ModeBase class that serves as the blueprint for creating new modes.
+Omniverse has an abstract ModeBase class that serves as the template for creating new modes.
 Each mode includes essential information such as its name, description, icon, control UI, and display object.
 Modes can also define sets of toolbars based on their specific needs.

 The application currently has three modes under development: